stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The Y coordinate of the viewport origin is also shifted to the bottom of the viewport.

-* The _flip_ setting is __on__ by default and can be assumed to be active from this point onwards.
+However we eventually decided against using the global flip as the default setting for a couple of reasons:

-However note this is a breaking change since flipping the Y axis also essentially flips the triangle winding order.
-This entails the following modifications to existing code:
+1. This is a breaking change for existing code since flipping the Y axis also essentially flips the triangle winding order.

-* The Y component of the vertex positions in the cube builder.
+2. The implementation actually flips the _coordinate space_ rather than simply flipping the frame buffer.
+This means that __all__ code still needs to be aware that the global flip is enabled (e.g. for the camera model and view transform later on) which seems to defeat the object.

-* The model rotation applied to the chalet model.
+Therefore the _flip_ setting is disabled by default and we just accept that the Y direction is __down__ from this point forwards.

 ### Vector